Three years ago, if you asked someone about Flutter, they would probably look out the window and point to a small bird flying.

 With a 40% shared codebase between Flutter and web, InKino is a good example of a multiplatform Dart project.

 The Android and iOS app is built using a single codebase.
-So the next time you are in Finland and need to head to the nearest movie theater, give this Flutter app a shoutout.
+So the next time you are in Finland and need to head to the nearest movie theater, give this Flutter app example a shoutout.

 Ever wanted to play the piano but didn’t get the time to learn?
 Reading sheet music becoming a chore for your everyday task?
 The guys at Music Tutor, a Sight Reading app, saw this problem and decided to solve it using Flutter.